 Unless the professor allows the students to record the lecture through Zoom, there is no way to create a recording via Zoom.
 If you want to record a Zoom, you might want to get another piece of equipment and record the screen of the device Zoom is using.
 The sound and video are not the greatest when using another tool to record another screen.

 Previously Recorded Lectures

-For years, many professors shared slides from slideshow presentations for students to use to study and take notes on while they are in the classroom lecturing.
-Now, some professors create a video recording of their lectures beforehand to help students.
+For years, many professors shared slides from slideshow presentations for students to use to study and take notes while they are in the classroom lecturing.
+Now, some professors create video recordings of their lectures beforehand to help students.
 This may be as simple as doing a voice-over on the slides to a full video lecture using lecture capture software.